Since the days of Popeye, spinach has been one food our parents have always been telling us to eat. And for good reason!

 Microgreens will stay fresh for 3-7 days, but the sooner you eat them, the better they taste!
 IMO

-After your harvest, do not rinse your microgreens until you’re ready to use them.
+After your harvest them, do not rinse your microgreens until you’re ready to use them.
 This helps you avoid encountering things like mold and help them stay fresh longer.

 You can place them right into a Ziploc bag or other airtight container and put them in the fridge.